 - Layer 2; A dense foam which provides stability to the memory foam to prevent bottoming out.

 The cushion is then covered by a Dartex material, which will fit the contours of both the cushion and body giving the required level of support.
 Dartex fabrics also offer great stretch recovery which will help prevent sagging and will therefore provide a more comfortable and effective support surface for longer.
 With the Dartex cover, the cushion offers a degree of moisture vapour premeability to ensure that the cushion remains dry and comfortable.
 Any surface next to the skin can interfere with its natural temperature and moisture control can also aggravate the risk to the patient.
 This is avoided by using Dartex.
 The cushion will give sufficient anti-slip, as excess surface friciton can add to the risk of developing a pressure injury.

 All Seating Matters chairs come as standard with a removable cushion and baseboard.
 This facilitates the use of any other cushion which may be prescribed by the clinician.

 Often clients only think of the cushion in the chair when considering pressure management.
 New industry leading research by Ulster University and Seating Matters has revealed there are four areas that collectively, should be adhered to to ensure that optimum pressure management is achieved whist seated, not just the cushion.
-Results were staggering when these steps were implemented correctly, including an 88% reduction in pressure injuries.*
+Results were staggering when these steps were implemented correctly, including a reduction in pressure injuries.